 An entrepreneur receiving regional aid (regardless of its form) must ensure sustainability of the project to which the aid was allocated.
-This implies an obligation to maintain the investment project for at least 5 years, and in the case of small and medium-sized enterprises (further also referred to as SME's) for at least
+This implies an obligation to maintain the investment project for at least 5 years, and in the case of small and medium-sized enterprises (further also referred to as SME's) for at least 3 years after the project completion.
+Where the aid is provided in connection with creation of new jobs as a result of a new investment, then such jobs must be maintained for at least 5 years (or 3 years in the case of SME's), from the date of creation.
+New jobs should be created within 3 years of the investment completion.

-CHART 5.
-Total amount (in EUR million) broken down by individual voivodeships within the ROP framework
+CHART 4.
+Total amount (in EUR million) broken down by individual voivodeships within the